Master of Public Health (coursework or coursework and dissertation)

 Award with distinction

-13. Unless the Faculty, on the recommendation of the Head of the School of Population Health, permits otherwise, a student must enrol in units to the value of at least 12 points in any year of enrolment.
+13. Unless the Faculty, on the recommendation of the Head of the School of Population and Global Health, permits otherwise, a student must enrol in units to the value of at least 12 points in any year of enrolment.

 [Approved addition to University Policy]